George Chauncey: Expert testimony

-In addition to the literature awards and involvement in high-level academics, what typically goes unnoticed is George Chaunceys role in the LGBTQ+ groups fight for equality.
-Chauncey has testified as an expert witness in over thirty major gay rights cases, and he was the organizer and lead author of the Historians' Amicus Brief in Lawrence v.
+Chauncey has testified as an expert witness in over thirty major gay rights cases, and was the organizer and lead author of the Historians' Amicus Brief in Lawrence v.
 Texas (2003), which weighed heavily in the Supreme Court's landmark decision overturning the nation's remaining sodomy laws.
 In that brief, Chauncey argued for the historical specificity of understandings of sodomy, challenging the reasoning in Bowers v.
 Hardwick (1986) that antisodomy laws were an enduring feature of the American legal system.

-Chauncey most notably testified as an expert witness in the California Proposition 8 case, Perry v.
+Chauncey testified as an expert witness in the California Proposition 8 case, Perry v.
 Schwarzenegger, on behalf of the successful plaintiffs.
-In the Perry case, the Court found him to be "qualified to offer testimony on social history, especially as it relates to gays and lesbians."
-The court recounted his academic qualifications, citing his CV, his authorship of books, and original research using primary sources.
 The decision cited Chauncey's testimony on a dozen issues of fact or points of law that were relevant to the case.

-Another public case Chauncey contributed to os the Romer vs. Evans case.
-This situation occurred on May 20, 1996 in the state of Colorado.
-In this scenario, voters in Colorado chose to instill the 2nd Amendment, which discriminated members of the LGBTQ+ community from receiving judicial or legislative action (protection) from the federal government.
-This gay civil rights movement ensued, and members of the LGBTQ+ ended up winning the trial against the state of Colorado in a 6-3 decision.
-It was determined that the 2nd amendment was in fact discriminatory against a certain group, therefore causing the supreme court to overturn the ruling.
-George Chauncey served as an expert witness in the case, helping members of the jury come to a conclusion that the federal government was unfairly treating the gay community.
-This shows that Chauncey's participation in the LGBTQ+ civil rights movement extended further beyond his literature, but included physical activism in civil court cases.
+Chauncey also served as an expert witness in Romer v.
+Evans on May 20, 1996 in the state of Colorado.
+Voters in Colorado chose to instill the 2nd Amendment, which discriminated against members of the LGBTQ+ community by preventing them from receiving judicial or legislative action (protection) from the federal government.
+A gay civil rights movement ensued, and members of the LGBTQ+ community won the trial against the state of Colorado in a 6–3 decision.
+It was determined that the 2nd amendment was discriminatory against a certain group, therefore causing the supreme court to overturn the ruling.